 People affected by traffic noise in Germany 1)

 People affected by aircraft noise 3)

 Munich Airport currently gives all airlines the opportunity to land according to an optimized descent profile on the north runway.
 With these continuous descent operations (CDO), the aircraft’s engines are set to minimal power (ideally, they should be idling) during the descent, thus avoiding, in as far as possible, any horizontal flight phases.
 This offers positive effects for both the airlines and the environment: It helps to save kerosene on the one hand, while reducing noise and CO₂ emissions on the other.
 It also reduces noise levels by up to 6 dB(A) due to the higher crossing height in contrast to the standard procedure.

 New engine architecture halves noise levels

-New, advanced aircraft such as the A350-900 or the Boeing B787-800 and B787-900 generate a much lower noise level at the aircraft noise measuring points when compared to an A340: initial measurements show a reduction of up to 7 dB(A) during take-off and of up to 3 dB(A) during landing.
-In contrast to an A340, the A350-900's noise contour is around 40 to 50 percent lower and its noise level does not exceed 85 dB(A) outside the airport premises.
-Increased use of these types of aircraft and, in particular, the stationing of the A350s will help to significantly reduce aircraft noise emissions, especially the peak levels in the area around the airport.
+Lufthansa has based 15 A350-900 long-haul aircraft at Munich Airport and started using them on its regular flights between Munich and Delhi in February 2017.
+A further ten A350-900s have been ordered to gradually replace the A340-600 models.
+New modern aircraft types like the A350-900 generate significantly lower noise levels compared to the A340: Measurements show a reduction of up to 7 dB(A) during take-off and of up to 3 dB(A) during landing.
+In contrast to an A340, the A350-900's noise contour is around 40 to 50 percent smaller and its noise level does not exceed 85 dB(A) outside the airport premises.
+The use of these types of aircraft and, in particular, the stationing of the A350s will help to significantly reduce aircraft noise emissions, especially the peak level in the area around the airport.
 This results in lower aircraft noise pollution in the airport region.